January 1 Deadlines

 Notify: March

 10 pages: Open to poets who have not published a full-length poetry collection.
 Poets who have published chapbooks of less than 42 pages or in editions of less than 500 are still eligible to apply.
-Poets who have a book contract at the time of submission or who are subsequently awarded a book contract are not eligible for the contest if their book is scheduled for publication before fall 2013.
-Submissions consist of a typed ten-page manuscript, with only one poem per page.
-Individual poems that have been or will be published in periodicals or anthologies may be submitted; however, at least two of the submitted poems must be unpublished and fewer than two pages in length.
-Do not submit photocopied pages of the periodical or book in which the poem(s) originally appeared.
-Submit four identical sets of a 10-page manuscript.
-Include no more than one poem per page.
-NO personal identification, or copyright attributions for previously published poems should appear on the poems.
-In the case of previously published poems, do not send photocopied pages of the periodical or book in which the poem(s) originally appeared.
-Please staple each manuscript.
-Enclose ONE cover letter including your name, address and day and evening telephone numbers, as well as a list of the submitted poems in the order in which they appear, with copyright attributions for published poems.
-Do not attach this cover letter to the manuscripts.
-A $12 entry fee must accompany the submission.
-Please make checks/money orders payable to the 92nd Street Y, and attach them to your cover letter.
-DO NOT SEND CASH.
-All poems must be original and in English (no translations).
-No contestant may submit more than one entry.
-No corrections can be accepted after receipt of the contest submission.
-Entries must be received by January 25.
-To receive confirmation of receipt, enclose an SASP.
-Allow several weeks for its return.
-Manuscripts cannot be returned.
-Winners will be contacted by telephone in early March; all contest entrants will be mailed the names of winners and of the judges shortly thereafter.
+Poets who have a book contract at the time of submission or who are subsequently awarded a book contract are not eligible for the contest if their book is scheduled for publication before fall 2016.
+Submissions consist of a typed ten-page manuscript.
+At least two of the submitted poems must be one page in length.
+Do not submit multiple poems per page.
+Individual poems that have been or will be published in periodicals or anthologies may be submitted; however, at least two of the submitted poems must be unpublished.
+NO personal identification should appear on any of the poems; no copyright attributions for previously published poems should appear on the poems.
+All poems must be original and in English.
+Translations are not eligible.
+No contestant may submit more than one entry, and manuscripts by more than one author will not be accepted.
+No corrections can be accepted after receipt of the submission.
+Entries must be received by 5 pm on Fri, Jan 23.
+An entry fee of $12 must accompany the submission.
+Contest entries and fees may be submitted online or mailed.

 Notify: March